pledge4future/co2calculator/docs/documentation.md

 ## 3 Business trips

 The `co2calculator` allows to quantify the emissions for individual business trips for different modes of transport.
-The consumption is the distance travelled in km.
+The CO<sub>2</sub> equivalent is a function of the distance travelled in km.
 This distance may either be directly provided, or it may be computed from given start and stop locations using [distances.py](https://github.com/pledge4future/co2calculator/blob/dev/co2calculator/distances.py).
 In the latter case, the coordinates of the locations have to be retrieved by geocoding and then the travel distance between the locations is computed.
-Next to the distance or the locations, the user defined the mode of transport and its specifica.
+Next to the distance or the locations, the user defines the mode of transport and its specifica.

 ### Geocoding